 What is a Timed Natural Release?

-A timed natural release is also referred to as 10 minute natural release or 15 minute pressure release (NPR10 or NPR15).
-It is a hybrid between natural release and quick release.
-You let the pressure release naturally and then release the rest of the pressure manually.
+A timed natural release is also called 10 minute natural release or 15 minute pressure release (NPR10 or NPR15).
+It is a hybrid between quick release and natural release.
+You let the pressure naturally release for a few minutes and then manually release the rest.

 When to use a Timed Natural Release